maus-me/Emby-MDBList-Collection-Creator/README.md

 ![](images/banner.jpeg)

-# Emby MDBList Collection Creator 1.83
+# Emby MDBList Collection Creator 1.84

 This tool allows you to convert lists from MDBList.com into collections within your Emby media server.
 MDBList aggregates content lists from various platforms including Trakt and IMDB.

-## Plugin version now available!

-If you prefer to make life easier you can use the [Plugin Version on ACdb.tv Automated Collections](https://acdb.tv/).
-Read more at the bottom of readme.
-If not, continue reading!

 ## Features